 Law and Medical Ethics

-This online course for healthcare and allied professionals provides an overview of the main medico-legal concepts and issues in healthcare today.
+This self-study online course for healthcare and allied professionals provides an overview of the main medico-legal concepts and issues in healthcare today.

 This flexible online programme of short modules covers the fundamental aspects of contemporary health care and law for health care and allied professionals.